Tap to close

 Periodic disclosure requires reporting issuers to file certain documents at regular intervals with their securities regulators and to make those documents available to securityholders.
 The key periodic disclosure documents are:

-• Annual Information Form (AIF) — an annual filing required of non-venture issuers providing detailed information about the issuer's business, operations, risk factors, and capital structure.
+• Annual Information Form (AIF), an annual filing required of non-venture issuers providing detailed information about the issuer's business, operations, risk factors, and capital structure; and

 Timely Disclosure and Material Change Reports